 We become motivated and excited to come across stories such as the housing project for war veterans in New Orleans.
 The Bastion project was designed and built to provide a resilient and inclusive living and working environment for war veterans and their families as well as low-income residents.
 On top of being a noble venture of affordable housing for people in need, the community was designed and built with resilience in mind.

 Led by OJT, an architecture and urban design practice located in New Orleans, the homes in Bastion were elevated, allowing water to flow through the site.
-Also, the project included water filtering, storing and reuse, enhanced insulation, high-performance HVAC equipment, and most sustainable materials for building are eco-friendly materials.
+Also, the project included water filtering, storing and reuse, enhanced insulation, high-performance HVAC equipment, and eco-friendly materials.

 You can read the prospectus of the Bastion organization for this project to understand what resilient communities with a vision and hard work can do.
 For further exploration, check out:

 While adopting a lifestyle that helps mitigate and stop climate change is essential, and should be pursued passionately, it may not show immediate results.
 Adopting and preparing for extreme weather events can result in tangible, near-term gains for your house, family, and community.
 Adopting both resilient and green solutions will result in short and long-term positive outcomes.

 In addition to the ICC codes and the various standards mentioned above, here is a list of resources to begin building your knowledge-base, gain inspiration and familiarize yourself on climate risks, and proposed solutions for building a resilient home that can better withstand natural disasters.
 Although a bit outdated, the publications below are easy to read and can help you understand some of the reasoning behind building codes.
 You can discuss relevant strategies with your architect or contractor.